andya17/andya17.github.io/_pages/gis.md

 View the final product [in a separate tab](https://drive.google.com/file/d/1Lri3uqu52yh7oQzEAYZCyndX-f7S0dtb/view?usp=sharing){:target="_blank" rel="noopener"}.

-## FEMA Special Flood Hazard Area Natural Habitat Report
-In the following report for the Middlebury College course Conservation Planning, I write about a Google Earth Engine model which calculates the amount of natural habitat in the FEMA Special Flood Hazard Area in Middlebury, Vermont.
-The report concerns how small variations in model parameters, such as scale, can have impacts on the outputs.

-Read below or [view in a separate tab](https://andya17.github.io/_pages/pdfs/GEOG310_Report_2.pdf){:target="_blank" rel="noopener"}.

-<object data="https://andya17.github.io/_pages/pdfs/GEOG310_Report_2.pdf" type="application/pdf" width="100%" height="100%"></object>

 ## Green Needham "Tap Map"
 In August and September of 2024, I created a web map showing the locations of water fountains and water bottle filling stations in Needham, Massachusetts for the community environmental organization Green Needham.
 To construct the map, I collected coordinates of water fountains both outdoors and inside public buildings.
 I then used the WordPress plugin WP Go Maps to create point data.